muhanzhang/IGMC/README.md

 Update
 ------

+9/23/2021: Create a "latest" branch to enable running IGMC with latest PyG versions.

 11/23/2020: Optimized the subgraph extraction speed further.
 On large datasets it shows up to 20 times speed-up.

 8/27/2020: Significantly improved the subgraph extraction speed.
 With an 8-core machine, now it only takes 30 seconds and 10 minutes to extract subgraphs for ml_100k and ml_1m, respectively.
 Using --dynamic-dataset also shows about 50% speed-up.